News

 To drive responsible procurement, we operate a five-step process with an emphasis on training, updating policies and encouraging strategic supplier partners to ensure their workforce has a process to report and address potential grievances.

-- Mitigate, investigate and prevent risk: Conducting supplier risk mapping/monitoring using appropriate tools, commissioning supplier audits and guiding them in their implementations of corrective actions, as applicable.
+3. Mitigate, investigate and prevent risk: Conducting supplier risk mapping/monitoring using appropriate tools, commissioning supplier audits and advising them in any applicable corrective actions.

-- Track, engage and monitor: Continuous monitoring with internal dashboards, establishing complaint procedures and verifying effectiveness.
+5. Track, engage and monitor: Continuous monitoring, advisement on complaint procedures and guiding suppliers on how to verify effectiveness.

 This comprehensive approach ensures that our strategic supplier partners remain aligned with global standards and regulations, promoting a culture of continuous improvement that benefits our clients and the wider supply chain.